Na, K, Mg and Ca

 Because urine color can be affected by many factors including diet, exercise, infections and drugs, specific gravity is a much more reliable indicator of hydration status.

 BHB & AcAc

-Your liver produces ketones from fat when glucose levels are low to supply your brain and muscles with an alternative energy source.
-Ketone bodies come in two main forms: BHB and AcAc.
+Your liver produces ketones from fat when glucose levels are low to supply your brain and muscles with energy.
+Ketones come in two main forms: BHB (β-hydroxybutyrate) and AcAc (acetoacetate).
 BHB is the dominant ketone and increases relative to AcAc during ketosis.
 Conventional urine test strips only test AcAc, excretion of which decreases during prolonged ketosis.
 They also have a low sensitivity.

-Bisu is the first device to measure both BHB and AcAc in urine with a high detection sensitivity.
-This lets you detect ketones earlier than a conventional urine test strip, but as long as a blood reader and without pricking your finger.
+Bisu Body Coach is the first device to measure both BHB and AcAc in urine with a high detection sensitivity.
+This lets you track ketosis earlier than a conventional urine test strip, but as long as a blood reader and without pricking your finger.

 - Penders J, Fiers T, Giri M, Wuyts B, Ysewyn L, Delanghe JR. (2006).
 Quantitative measurement of ketone bodies in urine using reflectometry.
 Clin Chem Lab Med.
 43(7):724-9

 - Sapir DG, Owen OE.
 (1975).
 Renal conservation of ketone bodies during starvation.
 Metabolism.
 24(1):23-33